 Use case #2 Evolution of a plankton patch over time using multi-vehicle sampling.

 Coastal upwelling of nutrient rich water along the California coast is a major contributor to primary productivity and ultimately to top level fishery productivity.
 MBARI has demonstrated the study of the evolution of plankton communities following a pulse of nutrient rich water by using coordinated tracking of frontal boundary environmental properties such as salinity and chlorophyll fluorescence with multiple LRAUV’s and Wave Gliders.
-Coordinated sampling of the resulting plankton patch by LRAUV is then effected using the Environmental Sample Processor (ESP) for collecting and fixing water samples for targeted species direct gene identification or, experimentally, indirect identification using environmental DNA or eDNA.
+Coordinated sampling of the resulting plankton patch by LRAUVs can then be conducted using the Environmental Sample Processor (ESP) for collecting and fixing water samples for targeted species direct gene identification or, experimentally, indirect identification using environmental DNA or eDNA.

-This use case would extend this patch sampling by using targeted sampling using visual images of the nekton and macro plankton to compliment the ESP collected data.
-In coordination with the other vehicles sampling in the prescribed area, periodically the camera equipped LRAUV would conduct visual and acoustic surveys.
-These surveys could be also coordinated with the diurnal cycle for example by conducting 150 meter long visual and acoustic transects at 50 meter depth intervals to 300 meters every hour for 24 hours, or longer if necessary.
+This use case would extend this patch sampling by using targeted sampling with visual images of the nekton and macro plankton to complement the ESP collected data.
+In coordination with the other vehicles sampling in the prescribed area, periodically the camera-equipped LRAUV would conduct visual and acoustic surveys.
+These surveys could be also coordinated with the diurnal cycle by conducting 150 meter long visual and acoustic transects at 50 meter depth intervals to 300 meters every hour for 24 hours, or longer if necessary.
 Another possible sampling methodology would be to conduct targeted sampling of specific features of interest identified within a patch with other sensors such as Fluorescence.

 Use case #3, Target verification of acoustic reflection data.

 By 2019 one of the LRAUV’s will be outfitted with a dual frequency compact echo sounder capable of imaging reflected signal strength from organisms as small as XXX and larger organisms out to a maximum range of XXX.
-While acoustic backscatter is has the range and resolution to assess the volume and distribution of reflectors, it cannot identify organisms to the species level.
-Is the biomass krill or juvenile anchovies?
+While acoustic backscatter has the range and resolution to assess the volume and distribution of reflectors, it cannot identify organisms to the species level.
+Is the biomass observed in the acoustic backscatter data krill or juvenile anchovies?

-Using the complimentary sampling methods of acoustics and visual identification one can investigate the dynamics of the oceanic food web in the size class of 1 – 10 mm, nekton and macro plankton and fill in this important link between smaller, less mobile plankton and the more highly mobile foragers and predators that leads directly to the larger nekton and ultimately species such as whales.
+Using the complementary sampling methods of acoustics and visual identification, one can investigate the dynamics of the oceanic food web in the size class of 1 – 10 mm, nekton and macro plankton, and fill in this important link between smaller, less mobile plankton and the more highly mobile foragers and predators that lead directly to the larger nekton such as whales.

-The specific mission is to use the dual frequency compact echo sounder equipped LRAUV to conduct acoustic surveys measuring acoustic return.
+The specific mission is to use the dual frequency compact echo sounder-equipped LRAUV to conduct acoustic surveys to measure acoustic return.
 On the same payload or another coordinated LRAUV, a camera equipped LRAUV would simultaneously collect data in the same water mass.

 Relevance